miso-lims/miso-lims/docs/user_manual/requisitions.md

 page, or in the Requisition field of the Edit Sample page.

 The Requisition Information section at the top of the page allows you to modify the requisition's alias, assay, and stopped status.
+Below this, there is a Pauses table showing any time ranges during which the requisition has been paused, and offering controls to create a new pause, or resume from an existing one.
 Be sure to click the "Save" button at the top right to apply your changes.

 You can add or remove samples from the requisition using the Requisitioned Samples table below.
 To add samples, click the "Add" button in the toolbar.
 Enter sample names, aliases, or barcodes in the dialog and click Search to find and